xg787/Enderscape/README.md

-an experiment may take a while so dont even try to get it to work
+may take a while so dont even try to get it to work